What is Graffiti?

 If not immediately removed, graffiti sends out a message that “nobody cares” about the area.
 It also causes the area to look unsafe and makes people concerned about their personal safety.
 This creates an open invitation for more littering, loitering and other graffiti.
 Unfortunately, it may also lead to an increase in other crimes and acts of violence.

-The San Juan Police Department Anti-Graffiti Initiative was created in 2010 to address those areas mostly affected by this crime.
+The San Juan Police Department Anti-Graffiti Initiative was created to address those areas mostly affected by this crime.
 Officers main functions and purpose is to apprehend and arrest those responsible for committing this crimes.
 We work closely with the San Juan Parks & Recreation Department to remove graffiti from business and residential areas.

 *If you have a graffiti problem in your area please contact us at 956 -283-8477.